Azadkashani/crypto-ai-trader/crypto_ai_bot/PROJECT_RULES.md

 14. Divergence

-Each component will be implemented separately and tested separately.

 ---

+# Development Rules

+Development must always be completed step by step.

+No new step may begin until:

+- Implementation is complete.
+- Testing is complete.
+- Bugs are fixed.
+- Step is approved.

+---

-# Code Quality Rules
+# Code Quality

 Every module must:

-- Be modular
+- Be modular.
-- Be reusable
+- Be reusable.
-- Have clean architecture
+- Use clean architecture.
-- Use clear comments
+- Use config.py whenever possible.
-- Include docstrings
-- Avoid hardcoded values
+- Avoid hardcoded values.
-- Read configuration from config.py whenever possible
+- Include comments and docstrings.

 ---

 # Codex Rules

-Before every task Codex must:
+Before every task:

-Read this PROJECT_RULES.md file.
+Read PROJECT_RULES.md

+Read PROJECT_PROGRESS.md

-Only perform the requested Step.
+Only implement the requested step.

-Never continue to another Step automatically.
+Never continue automatically.

-Never redesign unrelated files.
+Never modify unrelated modules.

-Never change project architecture unless requested.

-Always explain changes briefly after implementation.
+Always stop after finishing the requested step.

----

-# Testing Rules

-Every implementation must be tested before moving to the next step.

-If any bug exists:

-Fix first.

-Continue later.

----

-End of Version 1.0